MyFerretDrinksBeer/subnetScanner/README.md

 # subnetScanner
 Ping a range of subnets within your LAN to check which hosts are up.
-To use simply enter your current IP and the range you would like too scan.
+To use simply enter your current IP and the range you would like to scan.

 <h1>Setup & Use</h1>